Emmanuel Verrier-Choquette - 5-minute read |

 paragraph text here.

-Emmanuel Verrier-Choquette is a Partner at Authentique Partners, a top tier, independent strategy boutique empowering the leadership agenda.
+Emmanuel Verrier-Choquette is a Partner at Authentique Partners, a top tier, independent strategy studio empowering the leadership agenda.
 He has led and contributed to critical projects in strategy, transformation and operations across multiple sectors in mature, emerging and developing markets, including with the McKinsey Strategy & Innovation practice and the McKinsey Global Institute, at Booz & Company and at Secor Consulting, where he developed Scenario Planning with input from the former Head of Scenarios at an energy supermajor.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!